codefellows/seattle-ops-401d1/class-43/README.md

-# Sniffing and Evasion
+# Lab: Traffic Sniffing with Ettercap

 ## Overview

 A number of techniques are used by cyber attackers to capture data while remaining undetected.
-Today you will perform a man-in-the-middle (MITM) attack.

 ## Learning Objectives